mouselangelo/assist/README.md

 > Audio description, also referred to as a video description, described video, or more precisely called a visual description, is a form of narration used to provide information surrounding key visual elements in a media work (such as a film or television program, or theatrical performance) for the benefit of blind and visually impaired consumers. [source: [wikipedia](https://en.wikipedia.org/wiki/Audio_description)]

-When talking to a friend who writes audio descriptions here in Berlin, I often heard her mention the lack of tools (at least inexpensive / open source ones) that could help with her work.
+When talking to a friend who writes audio descriptions here in Berlin, I often heard mention of the lack of tools (at least inexpensive / open source ones) that could help with their work.

 Currently, everything is done manually:

-- Write dialogs from the speech in the video with matching timestamps (subtitles?)
+- Write dialogs from the speech in the video with matching timestamps (subtitles?).
 - Find "gaps" between the speech, where descriptions could be inserted, measure the duration.
-- Write description matching the "gap's" scene and durartion, annotate whether the speaker mush speak it at normal pace, fast, or super-fast etc.
+- Write description matching these _gaps'_ scene and durartion, annotate whether the speaker mush speak it at a normal, fast, or super-fast pace etc.
-- Rewind / Forward videos manually each time to listen to / watch a specific part of the transcripts.
+- Rewind / Forward videos manually each time to listen to / watch a specific part of the transcript.

-There seems quite a few opportunities to solve some of the problems.
+There seem quite a few opportunities here to solve problems using technology!
 Hence this project was born.

 ## Planned features 🦄